CSSAuditors/audit/site/reports/premier-league-2021-02.md

           type: extractor
           info: This graph is interactive.
 You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below graph.
       - description: >-
-          Burnley's and Chelsea's sites do not load any external CSS file.
-The Premier League's site loads more than 2MB of External CSS.
+          Burnley’s and Chelsea’s sites do not load any external CSS file.
+The Premier League’s site loads more than 2MB of External CSS.
 Four other sites load more than 1MB of External CSS.

-          Everton's, Leicester's, and Newcastle's sites don't use the `<style>` tag.
-Chelsea's site loads more than 900KB, and three other sites load more than 200KB.
+          Everton’s, Leicester’s, and Newcastle’s sites don’t use the `<style>` tag.
+Chelsea’s site loads more than 900KB, and three other sites load more than 200KB.

           Regarding the inline `style` attribute, all sites load less than 8KB of CSS code.
-Six sites load less than 1KB, and the lowest CSS code that comes from the inline `style` attribute is loaded on Everton's site.
-Three sites load more than 6KB, where Aston Villa's site loads the most, more than 7KB.
+Six sites load less than 1KB, and the lowest CSS code that comes from the inline `style` attribute is loaded on Everton’s site.
+Three sites load more than 6KB, where Aston Villa’s site loads the most, more than 7KB.
       - description: >-
           #### Wappalyzer

-          According to Wappalyzer, a tool for identifying technologies on websites, only three sites use UI frameworks: Leeds's and West Ham's sites use Bootstrap and WBA's site uses the ZURB Foundation framework.
+          According to Wappalyzer, a tool for identifying technologies on websites, only three sites use UI frameworks: Leeds’s and West Ham’s sites use Bootstrap and WBA’s site uses the ZURB Foundation framework.
       - var:
           item: $htmlWappalyzer
           type: wappalyzer